regularlady/alliance/README.md

 Want to contribute to Alliance?
 We'd love to have you onboard.
 Please review the [Contributing as a Developer](https://github.com/brit200313/alliance/wiki/Contributing-as-a-Developer) guide to get started.

+Spot an issue?
+Please open a new [Github Issue](https://github.com/Brit200313/alliance/issues) with as much detail as possible.

 ### Special Thanks

 - [Melanie Gin](https://github.com/onelovelyname)